dghosef/dghosef.github.io/fpl-writeup.md

 (Starters and subs would change depending on fixtures.
 I ran the algorithm and picked the team a few days ago.
-The output if you run the algorithm now is a bit different, but I kept this team becuase I already made the transfers and wanted the team on this post to be the same as my actual team)
+The output if you run the algorithm now is a bit different, but I kept this team because I already made the transfers and wanted the team on this post to be the same as my actual team)